 Interpreting the idea of a family funeral home quite literally, Jay Bridwell became a member of the Hudson-Torres team in August of 2019, where he serves the communities of Wise County alongside his aunt and uncle, Melanie and Larry Fair.

-He and his wife of 28 years, Trish, and their 24-year-old son, Joshua, have lived most of their lives in Bridgeport; they are currently experiencing the ‘joys’ of renovating the home of Jay’s late grandfather, just east of town, with hopes of calling it their own in the near future.
+He and his wife of 30 years, Trish, and their 25-year-old son, Joshua, have lived most of their lives in Bridgeport and all regard it as their hometown.

-When his closest childhood friend passed away in late 2018, Jay spent a considerable amount of time reevaluating his own priorities, ultimately concluding there couldn't be any greater -- or more humbling -- privilege than to serve others during what he considers their greatest time of need.
+When his closest childhood friend passed away in late 2018, JB spent a considerable amount of time reevaluating his own priorities, ultimately concluding there could not be any greater -- or more humbling -- privilege than to serve others during what he considers their greatest time of need.

 Shortly afterward, former schoolmate Jay Hudson provided exactly that opportunity when he extended the invitation to join the Hudson-Torres family on a part-time, as-needed basis.
 Mr. Bridwell soon realized the expectations of his position would prove to be some of the most challenging, yet rewarding, he could ever hope to experience.
-In fact, Jay found the work so fulfilling that he is currently training for his funeral director's license which, he believes, will permit him to serve the community even more effectively.
+In fact, JB found the work so fulfilling that he began to train for his funeral director's license, which he believed would permit him to serve the community even more effectively.

 Harriet was raised in Bridgeport by her parents Jane and Edgar Cowling; her roots run deep as her grandfather Edgar P Cowling was born in Bridgeport in the 1800’s, working in the coal mines and the railroad company.
 David moved to Bridgeport, with his parents James and Ruth Garrison, during his elementary years.
 The Garrison family operated the Methodist Camp, in which David held many roles.
 Harriet and David both graduated from Bridgeport High School, and shortly after were united in marriage; they recently celebrated 51 years.